Get Back (Demi Lovato song)

 "Get Back" is the debut solo single by American singer Demi Lovato.
 Joe Jonas, Nick Jonas and Kevin Jonas of the Jonas Brothers co-wrote the track with her while the brothers produced it alongside John Fields, for Lovato's debut studio album, Don't Forget.
 The song features Jack Lawless on drums and John Taylor and the Jonas Brothers on guitars.
 Initial writing for "Get Back" took place when Lovato wanted to write a song about getting back together with an old boyfriend, as opposed to writing mean or heartbroken songs.
 It was released by Hollywood Records as the lead single for Don't Forget on August 12, 2008.
 Musically, the song is an upbeat punk rock song with a guitar-driven sound.

 The song was met with positive reviews from critics.
 Commercially, it charted at number forty-three on the US Billboard Hot 100 and ninety-three on the Canadian Hot 100.
 In Australia, the song peaked at number ten on the ARIA Hitseekers chart.
-Lovato has performed the song on several occasions, including the 2008 Disney Channel Games, Good Morning America and The Ellen DeGeneres Show.
+Lovato has performed the song on various occasions, including the 2008 Disney Channel Games, Good Morning America and The Ellen DeGeneres Show.